 The Call | Part 1

-Between towns and hamlets they walked.
+Jesus called the disciples and they followed.
+For three years on dusty, stone laden paths between towns and hamlets they walked.
 Mile upon mile they met people of every walk of life.
 They ate what was available, drank from streams, and slept under the night stars.
 They were with Jesus day and night.
 They got to know him.
 They loved him.
 Often they asked Jesus about many things.

 One well-written article on the calling of the disciples was authored by John W. Schoenheit for The Sower Magazine.
 Schoenheit details how Jesus nurtured a relationship with his future apostles before calling them into full-time ministry, which would have been a short time after John the Baptist’s execution by King Herod.
 Schoenheit’s work brings forward the idea that the disciples knew Jesus, and he them, socially, before calling them to ministry.

 While Schoenheit’s work is scriptural and persuasively well done, Jesus assuredly knew the minds of men and would need no social interaction to decide from among whom to call (John 2:23–25; 6:37; Hebrews 4:12).
 But when did the calling of the disciples become a fulfilled prophecy for Israel?

 The Prophet Isaiah wrote about “the calling in the wilderness” seven centuries earlier.
 Think about that.
 It was a prophecy proclaiming God would call Israel through the voice of one crying in the wilderness.
 The call would prepare a way of the Lord, making level in the desert a highway for our God (Isaiah 40:3).

 Why was it necessary to make a desert highway for God?
 Since God is holy and would walk among men as the King of kings, it was necessary for Israel to “purge itself” from iniquity.
 Israel was being called to a lifestyle of holiness to make a way for Christ to reach the world.
 God was calling men to be clean witnesses for the King of kings and Lord of lords.